 Since the introduction of the government backed feed-in-tariff (FiT) there has been an unprecedented amount of interest generated in Solar Photovoltaic energy.
-With the launch later this year of the Renewable Heat Incentive (RHI) and the Green Deal there has never been a better time to consider alternative ways to heat and power your home in a more sustainable manner.
+With the launch of the Renewable Heat Incentive (RHI) and Green Deal there has never been a better time to consider alternative ways to heat and power your home in a more sustainable manner.

 Solar Photovoltaic collectors (or Solar PV as it is commonly known) utilise free energy from the sun to generate electricity.
 The installation of Solar PV will not only supplement a dwelling’s electricity supply but will also satisfy current Building Regulations by providing at least 10% renewable energy...